Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  The video device accepts system stream.

-          You still have to open the video and the audio device but only send the stream to the video device.
+          You still have to open the woke video and the woke audio device but only send the woke stream to the woke video device.

     -  ..